 New Jersey's Newest Film Festival

-With its first edition opening on May 21st 2021 in Union City, the New Jersey Independent Film Festival will bring a three-day showcase of global independent films to the city’s Park Performing Arts Center.
-Not only will the festival bring a diverse selection of cutting-edge films to Union City, but it will also honor the city’s Hispanic population by featuring a special section featuring the achievements and heritage of Latin American filmmakers.
+The New Jersey Independent Film Festival will bring a four-day showcase of global independent films to The Cranford Theater, in Cranford NJ.
+Not only will the festival bring a diverse selection of cutting-edge films, but it will also honor the area's Hispanic population by featuring a special section featuring the achievements and heritage of Latin American filmmakers.

 All selected films are also automatically in the running for Producer's Night.